gavin-hyl/MPCC/C++/README.md

 Track widths are found online, see comments in `generate_boundaries.py`

 To generate trajectories for different tracks, change the track file in `Params/config.json`.
 Switch between the two tracks labelled `full`.
+Additionally, for the Monza track, the `R_in = R_out = 5`, and for the Kentucky track, `R_in = R_out = 8` to account for track width differences.